hmncube/JuiceMe/README.md

 Android app using computer vision to topup airtime

-Currently workes on Econet airtime
+~~Currently workes on Econet airtime~~ Now supports all networks in Zimbabwe

 Minimum android verion Android 5.0